All (or almost all) Kumar's revolted beats

 - Oh, dear, that is not clear to me either.
 I started rapping in '97, already in 2001 my music had another influence, but it was rap, and then I picked up alternative music and started to be a rapper who sang with Interactivo, with rockers, with reggae musicians, with the rumberos ..., then I was a "fusion rapper ", pioneer in the alternative music of that moment, influenced of course by Habana Abierta, Interactivo, all that wave that was the closest thing I had.
 My first shock with the world music is with Ojos de Brujo, in 2007, and I was already sampling things that had that wave, that influence, but really they blew my mind off with everything they were doing.
 And they were world music alternative, to call it in some way; well, starting [from] that in the industry world music is Omara Portuondo, for example, root music, folklore ...
 So, speaking clearly, I've never stopped being a rapper, but my music started to have colors world music from my last year in Cuba, my arrival in Barcelona and my meeting here with musicians from all over.Kumar Sublevao Beat.
 Photo: Ronald Salazar (Courtesy of the artist)

-Already in Patakin you can listen to it.
+Already in Patakin listening.
 But it is really with Sub-Elevation (Scioué Scioué Productions, 2014) that Kumar reaches in his music the spiritual level he was looking for.
-It is when he "awakes his being" and experience from an area where he has very clear where he wants to go.
-And he succeeds.
-There is a huge influence of Ethiopian music, but also of contemporary jazz and it started from a live series he had made since 2012 and was called Mandinga Sessions.
-It was not the first thing he produced.
+It is when you "awaken your being" and experience from an area where you have very clear where you want to go.
+And go if it succeeds.
+There is a huge influence of Ethiopian music, but also of contemporary jazz and he started from a live series he had made since 2012 and was called Mandinga Sessions.
+It was not the first thing it produced.
 Since early 2000, in his native Mantilla, Kumar managed to start recording, thanks to an old computer, his own sounds and those of some rappers, such as Telmary, whose hand "entered the world more alternative and musical of the island".
-The nomination of Fuerza Arará, her most recent album, produced by him, gave him an immense joy - he says -, because "it is one of the few times that Cuban music linked to rap and with an alternative character has that recognition".
+The nomination of Arará Force, the most recent album of her, produced by him, gave him an immense joy - he says -, because "it is one of the few times that Cuban music linked to rap and with an alternative character has that recognition".

 - How do you think production is going in Cuba these days?